mirisuzanne/miriamsuzanne/content/2012/08/02/poetry-doesnt-matter.rst

-  Like subsidized farming that grows food no one wants, a poetry industry has been created to serve the interests of the producers and not the consumers.
+  Like subsidized farming that grows food no one wants, a poetry industry has been created to serve the interests of the producers and not the consumers...

-  ...

   Poets must recapture the attention of the broader intellectual community by writing for nonspecialist publications.
   They must also avoid the jargon of contemporary academic criticism